aKeles001/Webscrapper/README.md

-# Webscrapper
+# Webscraper

 ## Overview

-Webscrapper is simple web scrapeer that fetch the given URL's HTML page and take a screenshot of the page.
+Webscraper is simple web scrapeer that fetch the given URL's HTML page and take a screenshot of the page.
 Fethed data is saved to Output directory but output directory can be changed with proper commandline arguments.

 ## Features